GeoSensorWebLab/cdb-to-wcs/README.markdown

     $ ruby -Ilib bin/cdb-mosaic path/to/CDB

 Creates a new directory at `path/to/CDB_temp` and scans the coverages in the CDB and merges them using `gdal_merge.py`.
 First merges in UREFs under the highest LODs, then merges UREFs, then merges GeoCells to leave datasets.
+Different component selectors are merged separately.
 All output files are GeoTIFFs.

 ### cdb-verify